Rowlatt Act: Timeline, Reasons and Result

 • The Indian National Congress appointed its own non-official committee that included Motilal Nehru, C.R.
 Das, Abbas Tyabji, M.R.
 Jayakar, and Gandhi to look into the shootings.

 • Congress put forward its own view.
-This view criticized Dyer’s act as inhuman and also said that there was no justification in the introduction of the martial law in Punjab.
+This view criticized Dyer’s act as inhuman and also said that there was no justification for the introduction of martial law in Punjab.

 Credits – CRUX